Tennessee Kids Belong works to improve the experiences and outcomes for kids in foster care in Tennessee.

 Ryan was introduced to the world of foster care just a few years ago at a TKB event in Chattanooga.
 Upon learning of the need for the church to step up, he said “Yes” to partnering with TKB to serve vulnerable children in the Chattanooga area.
 Ryan is married to Emily.
 They have 3 kids, and he is a pastor at Ridgedale Church.

-Download Tennessee Kids Belong’s 2022 Impact Report
+Download Tennessee Kids Belong’s 2023 Annual Report

 FAQs